Credit for Life Experience

 License or Certificate

-A second option for earning PLA credit is through license or certificate.
+A second option for earning CPL credit is through license or certificate.
 This option is appropriate for someone who has already completed specialized training, or attended seminars or workshops.

 Credit by Essay

-The final PLA option is to demonstrate learning through an experiential-learning essay.
+The final CPL option is to demonstrate learning through an experiential-learning essay.
 This essay must demonstrate learning by building from concrete experiences to more formal theories or general concepts.

 Advanced Placement and Military Credit